Chelsea486MHz/Daiscord/README.md

 ![dAIscord logo](logo.png)

-# Interact with your Discord users with custom AI endpoints
+# Interact with ChatGPT from Discord

 dAIscord allows you to add custom AI bots to your server.
 An OpenAI API key is required.